anti-social/opensearch-grouping-mixup-rescorer/README.md

 vagga test
 ```

-To test the plugin with Elasticsearch run:
+To test the plugin with OpenSearch run:

 ```
 vagga elastic